theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ### Audio
 - mp3, ogg, and wav audio formats are supported.
-- A sound may take time to load if playing it for the first time, and unfortunately on 3DS, the entire game freezes while the sound is loading.
+- A sound will take time to load if playing it for the first time.
-- - A workaround for that is, if you play any sound from the "Stage," the sound will play as a "Streamed Sound," and not need to load.
+- - Known Bug: On 3DS, if a sound has to load while other sounds are playing, all sounds will stop playing until the sound is loaded.
-- - Only one "Streamed Sound" can be playing at a time, so this is good for things like background music.
+- If you play any sound from the "Stage," the sound will play as a "Streamed Sound," and will not need to load.
-- - Another workaround you can do is have a 'loading screen' of sorts, where you play a sound, then instantly stop it.
-Since sounds only need to load once, any time you play it afterwards it won't need to load.
+- Only one "Streamed Sound" can be playing at a time, so this is good for things like background music.
 - Sounds may fail to load on 3DS if the file size of the song is too high, or if there's too many sounds loaded at once.

 ### Framerate